 Working Papers

-Limited Consideration and Time Discounting in Mortgage Refinance Decisions, with Haizhen Lin, Ruli Xiao, and Jun Zhu
+Unawareness, Impatience, and Mental Cost in Mortgage Refinancing Decisions, with Haizhen Lin, Ruli Xiao, and Jun Zhu